sarahchima/personal-website/src/pages/blog/css-display.md

 The display property is one of the most commonly used properties in CSS.

 Every HTML element on a web page is a rectangular box.
 The display property determines how these boxes will behave.
-Display is CSS's most important property for controlling layout.
+It is CSS's most important property for controlling layout.
 Every element has a default display value depending on what type of element it is.
 The default value for most elements is usually `block` or `inline`.

 Here are some commonly used display values: